 In the event of a serious emergency, all Event Staff, Redcoats, Ushers, Law Enforcement and Fire personnel are available to assist guests, including those with disabilities.
 Information will also be provided over the public address system and on stadium televisions and scoreboards.

 Ohio Stadium gates will open two hours prior to kickoff.
-St. John Arena doors will open four hours prior to kickoff for The Ohio State University Marching Band's Skull Session.

-Guest Services booths are located near Gate 13, Gate 14, Gate 38 and near sections 5C and 6C.
+Guest Services booths are located near Gate 13, Gate 14 and near sections 5A, 38A, 2B, 5C and 6C.
 The friendly and knowledgeable staff members are available to assist our guests with potential questions, comments or concerns.
-These booths are open for business from gate opening until the crowd clears.
+These booths are open from gate opening until 20 minutes after the game.
 Our Guest Service Booth staff members are in place to help ensure our guests receive outstanding customer service at Ohio Stadium.

 Any report of a lost person will be acted on immediately by event personnel to locate and return the person to his or her parent(s), guardian(s) or companion(s).
 Guests should contact any Law Enforcement Officer, Redcoat, Usher or Event Staff for prompt initiation of lost person search procedures.
 If a parent, guardian or companion is not located, the lost person will be taken to the Police Room located near the elevators near Section 17A for further efforts in locating the parent(s), guardian(s) or companion(s).